SPHINX: Structural Prediction using Hypergraph Inference Network: Experimental Analysis

-\textbf{Implementation details.} Unless otherwise stated, the One-Triangle experiments use a single slot in the slot-attention module, while the Two-Triangles uses two slots.
+\textbf{Implementation details.} Unless otherwise stated, experiments use two slots and the AllDeepSets model as a decoder.
 For estimating the gradients in the $k$-subset sampling algorithm we experiment with SIMPLE~\cite{simple}, AIMLE~\cite{aimle} and IMLE~\cite{imle} algorithms.
-According to our experiments, the first two perform on par, while IMLE~\citep{imle} mostly suffer from gradient issues.
-Unless otherwise specified, our models use the AllDeepSets~\cite{allset} hypergraph processor.
-In all experiments, we use Adam optimizer for 1000 epochs, trained on a single GPU.
+The first two perform on par, while IMLE suffers from gradient issues.
+We use Adam optimizer for 1000 epochs, trained on a single GPU.

-\textbf{Key findings.} The results presented in this section demonstrates that: { \textcircled{ 1}}~Our model predicts accurate hypergraph connectivity, that correlates well with the ground-truth structure, even without being optimized for this task and { \textcircled{ 2}}~irrespective of the hypergraph architecture used as decoder. { \textcircled{ 3}}~Predicting the hyperedges sequentially ameliorate the ambiguity issue, improving the hypergraph inference. { \textcircled{ 4}}~$k$-subset sampling is crucial for a good performance, proving to be superior to the standard Gumbel-Softmax approach and allows us to eliminate the regularisation tricks. { \textcircled{ 5}}~Finally, discovering the latent hypergraph structure is clearly beneficial for the downstream prediction.
+\textbf{Key findings.} The results presented in this section demonstrate that: { \textcircled{ 1}}~Our model predicts accurate hypergraph connectivity, that correlates well with the ground-truth structure, even without being optimized for this task and { \textcircled{ 2}}~irrespective of the hypergraph architecture used as decoder. { \textcircled{ 3}}~Predicting the hyperedges sequentially ameliorate the ambiguity issue, improving the hypergraph inference. { \textcircled{ 4}}~$k$-subset sampling is crucial for a good performance, proving to be superior to the standard Gumbel-Softmax approach and allowing us to eliminate the regularisation tricks. { \textcircled{ 5}}~Finally, discovering the latent hypergraph structure is clearly beneficial for the downstream prediction, improving upon existing inductive hypergraph predictors.